 The Ski Trails

-While the WCCSC has 85 kilometres of ski trails today, the trail system started out as a humble three kilometres loop – a loop that no longer exists, but has since been replaced by a series of baseball diamonds, a correctional facility, and a college.
+While the WCCSC has 85 kilometers of ski trails today, the trail system started out as a humble three kilometers loop – a loop that no longer exists, but has since been replaced by a series of baseball diamonds, a correctional facility, and a college.

 Ski Club Operations

 Since its creation in 1980, the WCCSC has experienced significant growth.